OscarBergPRIV/Gentle-Introduction-to-neural-ordinary-differential-equations/neuralODE.md

 # Derivation of the Adjoint Sensitivity method

 The following images contain the proof of the Adjoint Sensitivity Formulas:
+Note: The images are directly copied from [Chen et al.](https://arxiv.org/pdf/1806.07366)
 ![proof ASm1](imgs/proof_ASM1.JPG)